 N.E.W.
 (National Education for Women's) Leadership

 N.E.W.
-Leadership is an intense, five-day program that takes place each year on the University of Oklahoma campus and is designed specifically for undergraduate women from colleges and universities across the state of Oklahoma.
-Participants reside at the Alpha Phi House and the entire experience, including housing and meals, is offered at no cost to students.
+Leadership is an intense, five-day residential program that takes place each year on the University of Oklahoma campus and is designed specifically for undergraduate women from colleges and universities across the state of Oklahoma.
+The entire experience, including housing and meals, is offered at no cost to students.

-Each year, about thirty students are selected for the institute through a competitive application process.
-Program faculty includes over 50 women leaders from public life.
-They include elected officials, business leaders, community organizers and members of the judiciary.
+Each year, around thirty students are selected for the program through a competitive application process.
+Program faculty include women leaders such as elected officials, academic and business leaders, community organizers and members of the judiciary.

-The curriculum includes skill building workshops, a campaign simulation, a networking day at the Oklahoma State Capitol, a collaborative action project, panel discussions and more.
-We bring our participants together to engage directly with Oklahoma’s top women leaders.
-To date, more than 500 undergraduate women from 40 different universities and colleges, and eight tribal nations across Oklahoma, have graduated from the N.E.W.
+The curriculum includes skill building workshops, panel discussions, a campaign simulation, a collaborative action project, a networking day at the Oklahoma State Capitol, and more so our participants can engage directly with Oklahoma’s top women leaders.
+To date, more than 600 undergraduate women from 40 different universities and colleges, and eight tribal nations across Oklahoma, have graduated from the N.E.W.
 Leadership program.

 N.E.W.
 Leadership Oklahoma is a program of the Carl Albert Congressional Research and Studies Center at the University of Oklahoma in Norman, OK.
-The Carl Albert Center is a participating partner in the N.E.W.
-Leadership National Network, an initiative of the Center for American Women (CAWP) in Politics/Eagleton Institute of Politics at Rutgers, the State University of New Jersey.
+The Center is a participating partner in the N.E.W.
+Leadership National Network®, an initiative of the Center for American Women and Politics (CAWP), a unit of the Eagleton Institute of Politics at Rutgers, the State University of New Jersey.

 Before CAWP was founded in 1971, no organization or educational institution was compiling information about women in government and politics or studying and monitoring the status and prospects of those women.
 Today CAWP serves as a catalyst and resource, provider of data and analysis, interpreter and guide.
 CAWP is a leading authority in its field and a respected bridge between the academic and political worlds.